apache/druid/docs/tutorials/tutorial-kafka.md

 ## Getting started

-This tutorial demonstrates how to load data into Apache Druid (incubating) from a Kafka stream, using Druid's Kafka indexing service.
+This tutorial demonstrates how to load data into Apache Druid from a Kafka stream, using Druid's Kafka indexing service.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [quickstart](index.html) using the `micro-quickstart` single-machine configuration and have it